-Originally, leaders of the Sikhs were the so-called gurus – ten in succession.
-In principle, the sacred book of Sikhism, Adi Granth, is the last, eternal guru.
+Originally, leaders of the Sikhs were the so-called Gurus – ten in succession.
+In principle, the sacred book of Sikhism, Adi Granth, is the eleventh, eternal Guru.
 All Sikh temples have a copy of these sacred scripts, from which passages are recited daily.

-In 1699, Guru Gobind Singh Ji introduced the rule of the five kakkers, which all Sikh men must follow: kesha (hair and beard are never to be cut), kangha (always bring a comb), kachha (wear shorts), kara (wear a metal ring around your wrist), and kirtipan (always be armed with a sword or a knife to defend yourself and your family).
-In this way, members of the Brotherhood are able to recognize each other at any time.
+In 1699, Gobind Singh instigated the Khalsa, a brotherhood of warriors, whose duty it is to protect the innocent from any form of religious persecution.
+He introduced the rule of the five Kakkers, which all members of the brotherhood must follow: Kesha (hair and beard are never to be cut), Kangha (always bring a comb), Kachha (wear shorts), Kara (wear a metal ring around your wrist), and, finally, Kirtipan (always be armed with a sword or a knife to defend the innocent).

-Despite the fact that followers of Sikhism only number around 20 million, Sikhs are a distinct ethnic group in today’s India, known as skilled traders and technicians.
+There are about 27 million Sikhs worldwide.
+Despite the fact that they only number about 22 million in India, they form a distinct ethnic group in the country, known as skilled traders and technicians.
 They are also often employed as autorickshaw or bus drivers.